 There is still be a requirement for a mentor, or other appropriately qualified person, to visit and observe the school in action.
-The school will have to submit a mentor’s witness statement at the application stage.
+The school must submit a mentor’s witness statement at the application stage.
 Mentors do not have to attend the recognition meeting although they are very welcome.
 NRCSE will ensure that there is an independent educational expert giving their response as well as one school and one NRCSE person.
 So, the recommendation no longer have a peer weighting.

-The educational expert and the NRCSE expert will scrutinise the portfolios before the supplementary schools attend to give their presentations.
-The presentations will be an opportunity to showcase the school and there will be more opportunity to discuss your school; to talk to the independent expert and the NRCSE expert; schools will be able to show a film of their school.
-Each school will have 8-10 minutes to present and 12-15 minutes to answer questions.
+The educational expert and the NRCSE expert scrutinise the portfolios before the supplementary schools attend to give their presentations.
+The presentations are an opportunity to showcase the school and there is more opportunity to discuss your school; to talk to the independent expert and the NRCSE expert; schools can show a film of their school.
+Each school has 8-10 minutes to present and 12-15 minutes to answer questions.
 Because the need for peer schools, other mentor has gone it should be easier to hold recognition meetings locally for 1,2,3 schools – the length of the meeting will depend on the number of schools participating.

 The NRCSE website will state clearly that the QF is no longer operational.
 Schools that have QF Award will continue to be listed on the website for 2 years from the date of their QF Award or until they notify us of significant change such as a change of premises or significant reduction or increase in the number of pupils – which ever happens first.
 Schools that complete the new quality assurance will have a detailed report of their good practice whereas schools with a QF Award will not so we encourage all schools to come to a new recognition meeting as soon as possible.